Why Do Christians Celebrate Catholic and Orthodox Easter On Different Occasions?

 Of course, all the history we know is based on the writings left by our ancestors.
 But where there was no alphabet or the form of writing is so old that it is impossible to decipher, the wisdom perpetuated orally is largely ignored.
 However, the knowledge of it has survived to our times (see Zalmoxianism).

 Contempt seems to have survived better since today people still call the old polytheistic religious beliefs “paganism”.
 What if suddenly a new polytheistic religion emerges?
 What would the current ones be called then?
-I am not worried we will not find an equally scornful label!
+I am not worried at all.
+We are sarcastic and bully enough species, able to find an equally scornful label!

 Christianity is a monotheistic religion that followed the polytheistic ones after the ancient Greek and later Roman Empire’s demise.

 From his star, the God we have known of for thousands of years must have a great view over his creation.
 He surely sees us squirming on a tiny planet, taking for granted a worry-free life, often putting everything we do on his shoulders (“It was God’s will!”) and begging for help and forgiveness when it gets tough.

 Most likely, humans are not his only creation; if God does not answer every individual call, it might be because he’s busy contemplating others, on other planets, in different universes, also his work.
 Probably.
 Some of us accept this based on the current religious norms.

 Spirituality and religion are different concepts.
 One has more to do with philosophy and inner, personal beliefs, while the other is a set of established dogmas, canons, etc. Does a deity or another impose religions on people?
 No. It is an efficient human attempt to control and manipulate large masses.